Polymesh Price Hits $0.10 on Top Exchanges (POLYX)

-Polymesh (POLYX) traded 0.8% higher against the U.S. dollar during the 24 hour period ending at 8:00 AM Eastern on September 3rd.
-Polymesh has a total market cap of $54.65 million and $1.11 million worth of Polymesh was traded on exchanges in the last day.
-One Polymesh token can currently be purchased for $0.10 or 0.00000404 BTC on exchanges.
-During the last seven days, Polymesh has traded down 3.5% against the U.S. dollar.
+Polymesh (POLYX) traded 0.4% lower against the US dollar during the 24 hour period ending at 15:00 PM Eastern on September 4th.
+One Polymesh token can now be bought for approximately $0.10 or 0.00000404 BTC on popular exchanges.
+Polymesh has a market cap of $54.58 million and approximately $793,392.89 worth of Polymesh was traded on exchanges in the last day.
+In the last week, Polymesh has traded 2.1% lower against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.